VundleVim/Vundle.vim/README.md

    `$ git clone https://github.com/gmarik/vundle.git ~/.vim/bundle/vundle`

-3. Configure Bundles:
+3. Configure Plugins:

    Put this at the top of your `.vimrc` to use Vundle.
-Remove bundles you don't need, they are for illustration purposes.
+Remove plugins you don't need, they are for illustration purposes.

    ```vim
    set nocompatible              " be iMproved, required